Research

 Faculty will assist students in developing a viable research question, writing an abstract, designing materials and methods, collecting data, and summarizing their findings.
 By the end of their second year, students will complete their research, create a bibliography that aligns with MeSH terms, and present their work through a paper, poster, or lecture.
 This research course, worth credit hours, is led by faculty over the first two years.

-Audrey Vasaukas, Ph.D.
+Audrey Vasauskas, Ph.D.

 Associate Dean of Research